Title: O’ Faithless Generation!

 III.
 What causes a lack of faith?
 (26-29)

-- The Father: his experience; repeated attempts to find relief and nothing; each attempt thwarted; no one has been able to help; repeated failure brings frustration; But God had other plans: Our heavenly Father wanted this father and his son to meet Jesus, His Son.
+- The Father: his experience verses his expectation; repeated attempts to find relief and nothing results; each attempt thwarted; no one has been able to help; repeated failure brings frustration; But God had other plans: Our heavenly Father wanted this father and his son to meet Jesus, His Son.
+Not understanding God’s Purpose.

-- The Crowd: Secular; wrapped up in the world; mostly curious; onlookers – wanting to see a show or something spectacular;
+- The Crowd: Secular; wrapped up in the world; mostly curious; onlookers – wanting to see a show, they want to be entertained or to simply see something spectacular;

 Conclusion: O’ faithless generation… I don’t want that to be said of me – I don’t want that to be said of us.
 I want to hear: O’ Good and faithful servant, enter into the joy of your salvation!